conor-or/ai-rocket/README.md

 #### You will need to install [TensorFlow](https://www.tensorflow.org/install/) and [Keras](https://keras.io/#installation) (in that order) before we start.

+#### When you've read the below have a look at the introduction notebook to get started.

 # 1. Some Rocket Science

 A rocket accelerates by expelling some material (often by a chemical reaction) in the direction opposite to the one it wants to travel in.
 The conservation of momentum then propels the rocket in the desired direction.